permguard/permguard/site/content/docs/0.1/command-line/workspace/plan.md

 The official Permguard Command Line Interface - Copyright © 2022 Nitro Agility S.r.l.

-This command generates a plan of changes to apply to the remote repository based on the differences between the local and remote states.
+This command generates a plan of changes to apply to the remote ledger based on the differences between the local and remote states.

 Examples:
-  # generate a plan of changes to apply to the remote repository based on the differences between the local and remote states
+  # generate a plan of changes to apply to the remote ledger based on the differences between the local and remote states
   permguard plan

   Find more information at: https://www.permguard.com/docs/0.1/using-the-cli/how-to-use/